ajobart/ajobart/README.md

 <h3 align="center">I'm developper from France 🇫🇷.</h3>

-- 🔭 I’m currently working on a Solidity project for a client.
+- 🔭 I’m currently working on a Solidity project for a client on Gitlab.

 - 🌱 I’m currently learning more about Solidity and React to improve my skills.